 Following the first public meeting or workshop on the first draft a second draft will be released for public review and comment with a comment deadline of five business days after the draft is released.
 The Administrator may then act upon the last draft of the QAP.
 For more information refer to www.housing.nv.gov or contact the Division.

-The 2016 QAP was adopted by the Administrator on December 18, 2015.
+The 2017 QAP was adopted by the Administrator on mmm dd, 2016.

 SECTION 29 NEVADA HOUSING DIVISION OFFICES

-Questions, suggestions and comments should be directed to Mike Dang and copied to Mark Licea.
+Questions, suggestions and comments should be directed to Scott Hamlin and copied to Mark Licea.

-Michael Dang, Chief of Federal Programs.
-702.486.7220 x224 or mdang@housing.nv.gov.
+Scott Hamlin, State and Federal Programs Manager.
+702.486.7220 x224 or SHamlin@housing.nv.gov.

 Mark Licea, Federal Programs Supervisor.
-702.486.7254 or mlicea@housing.nv.gov.
+702.486.7254 or MLicea@housing.nv.gov.

 Facsimile number 702.486.7227.